gbili/dotfiles/README.md

 this has the merit of installing the latest version of npm globally.
 From now on, we can safely use npm to install global modules **without giving npm any sudo rights**.
 You can read more in [here][mich-wanyoike-peter-dierx]

+### To many errors, cut the chaos
+If everything keeps failing try using `npx <npm-module commands>`.
+For example you can run *gatsby* with : `npx gatsby develop` this will fetch the right modules required to run gatsby.

 ## Vim

 ### Can Install Vim-nox (ruby support for command-t)